ironunicorn/acorn-trail/README.md

 [Details][phase-six]

 ### Bonus Features (TBD)
-- [ ] Public feed based on popularity
-- [ ] Optional list search by miles from search spot
-- [ ] Public feed also based on squirrel location
+- [x] SquirrelShow page with all authored trails
+- [ ] Process trail and trail coordinates creation in one transaction (maybe even acorn stashes)
-- [ ] Pagination/infinite scroll
+- [ ] Caching
 - [ ] Create trails with gpx files
 - [ ] Automatically place acorn stash on map based on image timestamp and gpx time